As parents, it’s our duty and responsibility to keep our children safe.

 - 3% ate alone at lunch every day

-- One in three children with an identified disability for which they receive special education services are victims of some type of maltreatment (i.e., either neglect, physical abuse, or sexual abuse)
+- One in three children with an identified disability for which they receive special education services are victims of some type of maltreatment by their caregivers (i.e., either neglect, physical abuse, or sexual abuse by caregivers)

 After reading the tragic story about Maddox Ritch in the news this week, I knew it was time to get this post out there for other parents.

-There are two main types of safety precautions you should take to protect your child from wandering and abuse – prevention and emergency readiness.
+There are two main types of safety precautions you should take to protect your child from wandering and abuse – prevention and responding.

-Prevention strategies are those that reduce or eliminate the likelihood of the event from occurring.
+Prevention strategies are those that reduce or eliminate the likelihood of a dangerous event from occurring.

 Window locks and door alarms